ircv3/ircv3-specifications/extensions/authtoken.md

 For maximum security, generated tokens should be single-use and have short expiration periods (10-15 minutes) before they can no longer be validated.
 Providing a random string as the token is sufficient for this, instead of some other format where claims are embedded directly within the token.
 When listing the claims for such a random string token in the reply to `TOKEN VERIFY`, evaluating things such as channel access at the time `TOKEN VERIFY` is sent rather than caching the original value may make sense so that events such as temporary opping or split-riding can be used to elevate privileges with an external service.
 Alternatively, make use of the ACLs in the services database rather than actual current op access on a channel to derive permissions-based claims.

 For tokens that carry claim data, such as JWTs, the expiration period should similarly be short.
 For servers which carry state data regarding generated tokens, the "jti" claim for JWTs (or a similar type of claim for other token types) should be used to prevent token re-use.
+All such tokens containing claim data should be signed.
+For tokens where interactive validation is expected, signing with a secret key is sufficient as the key does not need to be shared between multiple parties.
+For tokens where non-interactive validation is possible or expected, signing with public key encryption is preferable to avoid sharing secrets between multiple parties and so other parties cannot spoof signed tokens.
+If signing is employed with shared secrets despite the previous advice, a different shared secret should be used per service.

 ## External service implementation considerations

 This section is non-normative.

 This specification defines a validation flow wherein the external service receives a token via some means from a client, connects to an IRC port, and issues a `TOKEN VALIDATE` command to transform that token into a list of claims.
-This is robust and works with all token types potentially generated by `TOKEN GENERATE`, and allows the external service to delegate token validity checking to the IRC server (allowing for token revocation to occur and avoiding other potential causes of security issues).
+This is robust and works with all token types potentially generated by `TOKEN GENERATE` (including claims-bearing tokens such as JWTs), and allows the external service to delegate token validity checking to the IRC server (allowing for token revocation to occur and avoiding other potential causes of security issues).

 If a service chooses to validate tokens itself rather than using `TOKEN VALIDATE`, it should keep all of the following in mind to prevent security issues:

 - The service must validate that the token is intended for that service, to avoid token confusion attacks.
 Using URL-based validation (i.e. checking that one of the claims of the token matches the URL of the service) is a good way to do this.
 For JWT, this would be the "aud" claim.
 - The service must validate that the token came from the IRC server it is expecting tokens to come from.
 For JWT, this would be the "iss" claim.
 - The service must validate that the token is signed by the IRC server with a secure algorithm and that the signature is valid.
-The signing keys (recommended) or secrets (not recommended) should be pre-shared out of band.
+Public keys used to validate signatures should be pre-shared out of band.
 - The service should keep track of tokens it has already seen to prevent token replay attacks--tokens should be single-use.
 For JWT, this would be the "jti" claim, along with some stateful tracking of previously-seen IDs.
 - The service must validate that the token has not expired.
 For JWT, this would be a combination of the "exp" and "nbf" claims.
 - The service should validate that the token was generated recently (e.g. within the past 10-15 minutes), to discourage the use of long-lived tokens and prevent vulnerabilities from leaked tokens due to lack of ability to check revocation.
 For JWT, this would be the "iat" claim.